julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 The Big Rock is one of the largest competitive sport fishing tournaments in the world.
 This years' prize purse was a record $2.86 million!
 It is held annually in the beginning of June and is based out of a small coastal town named Morehead City, North Carolina, which is about an hour from where I grew up.
 The ultimate goal of this tournament is to catch and weigh the heaviest Atlantic blue marlin and win nearly 1 million dollars.
 Top prize this year received $793,000 for catching and weighing a 914 pound blue marlin!
 Participants can win big in other categories as well.
 For more info on this please see the *Tournament Details* section below.
 This is a 6 day tournament where boats choose only 4 of those days to fish.
 This year, 184 boats entered with sizes ranging from 26-97 feet.
 There were 70 unique boat brands, 86 cities, and 10 states represented.

+The data for this tournament comes from the [The Big Rock website](https://www.thebigrock.com/), which is real-time updated throughout the day.
+Participants have to radio-in any activity since they are far from shore and people want to know what is happening.
+For instance, when they are hooked-up to a fish, it must be reported.
+This creates a lot of activity data.
+I pulled this data from the website and did a small analysis on it.

 **Why I'm doing this**

 I chose to analyze this tournament because I'm intrigued by it, I love to fish, and was curious to see if any interesting patterns and/or relationships existed.
 I also thought some friends and family would enjoy reading it as well.